thebeginning-life/thebeginning-life.github.io/content/Mark/Mark.md

 (theme "The king has authority over his kingdom")
 (vs 21)They entered Capernaum, and when the Sabbath day came Jesus immediately entered the synagogue and taught.  (vs 22)Everyone was amazed at his teaching because Jesus taught them like a person with authority, and not like the scribes.  (vs 23)Immediately in their synagogue a man with a an evil spirit(tn "demons were also known as evil or unclean spirits; e.g.: verse 32") shouted,  (vs 24)“Ha!
 What do we have to do with you Jesus, you Nazarene?
 Have you come to destroy us?
 I know you who you are: the Holy One of God!”  (vs 25)Jesus strongly reprimanded the evil spirit saying, “Be quiet!
 Come out of him!”  (vs 26)The unclean spirit convulsed the man, shrieked loudly, then came out of him.

 (vs 27)They were all amazed!
-Everyone wondered; everyone discussed,(tn "*everyone* repeated here because of the parallelism in the text.“) What is this?
+Everyone wondered and everyone discussed,(tn "*everyone* repeated here because of the parallelism in the text.“) What is this?
 A new teaching?
 Jesus even commands the evil spirits with authority!
 And they obey him!”  (vs 28)The news about Jesus immediately spread everywhere in the region known as “Galilee” and its surrounding area.

 (vs 29)Immediately, (when they had left the synagogue) they entered Simon and Andrew’s house with James and John.  (vs 30)Now Simon’s wife’s mother lay sick with a fever, and they told Jesus about her immediately.  (vs 31)He came, took her by the hand, and raised her up.
 The fever immediately left her and she served them.